The Wizard of Oz (2011 musical): Plot

-On her way, she meets the Scarecrow, who feels inadequate with a head full of only stuffing ("If I Only Had a Brain").
+On her way, she meets the Scarecrow, who feels inadequate with a head full of only stuffing ("If I Only Had A Brain").
 Dorothy invites him to travel with her, hoping the Wizard can help him ("We're Off to See the Wizard").
 They soon meet the Tin Man, who is unhappy with his empty tin chest ("If I Only Had a Heart") and invite him to join them.
 The Wicked Witch of the West threatens to light the Scarecrow on fire unless Dorothy gives her the ruby slippers; Dorothy refuses.
 In the dark forest, they encounter a very unhappy Lion, afraid of his own tail ("If I Only Had the Nerve").
 He too joins the group on the road to the Emerald City.

 Emerging into the light, the friends encounter another obstacle.
 The Wicked Witch has cast a spell creating a huge field of poppies that puts Dorothy and the Lion to sleep.
-Glinda counters with a snowfall that nullifies the poison, so the friends may continue on their journey ("Optimistic Voices").
+Glinda counters with a snowfall that nullifies the poison, so the friends may continue on their journey ("We're Outta the Woods").
 Arriving at the Emerald City, Dorothy and company persuade the gatekeeper to admit them.
 They are welcomed with open arms and are groomed in preparation for a meeting with the Wizard ("The Merry Old Land of Oz").
 The Wicked Witch flies down into the city with more threats, still angry that she doesn't have the ruby slippers.
 The four friends and Toto go into the Wizard's chamber.
 The great Oz appears as a frightening, disembodied head and says he will grant the group their wishes if they do something for him first.
-He demands: ("Bring Me the Broomstick") of the Wicked Witch of the West.
+He demands: they must bring him the broomstick of the Witch of the West ("Bring Me the Broomstick").